liqsides/Liquidator-V1/README.md

 ## Donate
-0xe0f1F6d9b57DB098a1c786a835A55A1Ff64d39EE (I accept Polygon and Ethereum donations <3, thanks frens and QImps)
+0xe0f1F6d9b57DB098a1c786a835A55A1Ff64d39EE (I accept Polygon Network and Ethereum Network donations <3, thanks frens and QImps)